jmc-88/grunt-appcache/README.md

 The base URL to prepand to all expanded cache entries.
 It should be let to `undefined` in case of webapp, or set to `/bower_components/mywebcomponent` in case of bower module.

+#### includes
+Type: `Grunt globbing pattern`
+Default value: `undefined`

+The purposes is to merge all manifest files that match the globbing pattern into this generated manifest appcache.
+Each sections : cache, network and fallback are merged and then filled with `cache`, `network` and `fallback` target fields.
+It is very useful when you create you own bower component with this grunt appcahe task or when you use a third party components that include his appcache manifest.
+See Bower usage examples bellow.

 #### cache

 A descriptor for the "CACHE:" entries.
 A cache descriptor can be either a `String` or an `Array` of `String`s, in the format accepted by the `patterns` argument to [grunt.file.expand](http://gruntjs.com/api/grunt.file#grunt.file.expand).